tilt-dev/tilt.build/docs/install.md

 - Docker, to build containers
 - Kubectl, to get information about your cluster
-- A local Kubernetes cluster (on MacOS, Docker For Mac works for this!)
+- A local Kubernetes cluster (on macOS, Docker For Mac works for this!)

 On macOS
 --------